 - GMS FC 704 Mechanisms of Cell Communication

 Note that we offer Advanced Oral Biology (SDM OB 800) every two years.
 This allows for a class size of six PhD candidates from the Division of Oral Biology.
 Thus, some PhD candidates take this course in year three instead of year two.
 If we find that the class size is greatly increased due to course enrollment by interested students from other Division of Graduate Medical Sciences departments, we will consider offering this course every year.

 Successful candidates will pass a comprehensive/qualifying examination by the end of the second year.
-The qualifying examination committee consists of core faculty members from the Department of Molecular and Cell Biology.
-It meets yearly to evaluate students’ performance.
+The qualifying examination committee consists of five core faculty members from the Division of Oral Biology.
+It meets yearly to evaluate students’ performance and to design the examination.
 The examination includes written and oral components.
 The same committee administers both the written and oral components of the exam.

 The written component is given at the end of the first year and covers knowledge in biochemistry, oral microbiology, and topics covered in Basic Processes in Oral Biology (GMS OB 763 and 764).
 The written exam consists of short answer and essay questions.

 The oral exam is given upon the completion of the second year.
 The exam is designed for each student, taking into consideration the courses taken.
 The two-hour oral exam covers both knowledge and ability to critically evaluate current research in oral biology.
 Recent scientific papers are chosen and assigned by the committee in advance of the exam.

 Students are required to maintain a minimum of a B average in all coursework.
 Six credits of C+ or lower will result in termination of the student from the program.